The Way of Being

 While that conclusion appears trivial, a line of reasoning beginning with abstraction will be found potent.
 It will enable the conclusion that the universe is the realization of the greatest possibility.
 This conclusion will be named the fundamental principle of metaphysics.

 How may we visualize that conclusion?
 Marvel for a moment at your being.
 It is, in one view, made of elementary particles.
 An abstract mind with power of thought similar to yours would not know from the particles themselves that they can form a human being.
 Yet we arose in evolution—a natural process intrinsic to the material particles.
-Now, if we have arisen in about 13.8 billion years, the possibilities for an infinity of time, a time in which the physical elements themselves might arise in forms far more than as in our cosmos, may be far more potent than what we see in our cosmos.
+Now, if we have arisen in about 13.8 billion years, the possibilities for an infinity of time, a time in which the physical elements themselves might arise in forms far more complex and potent than in our cosmos, the beings too may be far more potent than what we see in our cosmos.
 The possibility of peak universal identity in infinite time would seem approachable.
 One point to this reflection is to acknowledge human limits and death as real but not absolute.
 If the limits reign over the time frame of a human life or a cosmos, they may be transcended in eternity—in traversing the limitless array of cosmoses and more in extension and duration.
 But even in the present, we are also amid the ultimate.
 The real metaphysics discussed in the next paragraph, but developed later, enables seeing this conceptually.
 It shows the necessity of ultimates and their realization.
 A system such as meditation may be instrumental as an experimental approach to attempting to see this in perception.